will-me-me/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 5-execute has the command for making a file excutable The 6-multiple_permissions file has the comaand for giving the user the grp user and other user the permision to read a file The 7-everybody has the scriot for adding executional permision to the owner of the file grp and other owners The 8-James_Bond scrip sets the permission to only speciefied people
+The 5-execute has the command for making a file excutable The 6-multiple_permissions file has the comaand for giving the user the grp user and other user the permision to read a file The 7-everybody has the scriot for adding executional permision to the owner of the file grp and other owners The 8-James_Bond scrip sets the permission to only speciefied people The 9-John_Doe script contain the command of giving he owner has read, write, and execute permissions, the group has read and execute permissions, and others have write and execute permissions